How To Get A Picky Dog To Eat

-Since 2014, we’ve been converting picky eater dogs into healthy eaters, thanks to our tasty and nutritious dog food toppers and dog treats.
+Since 2014, we’ve been converting picky eater dogs into healthy eaters, thanks to our tasty and nutritious, fresh dog food toppers and dog treats.

-For your convenience, we offer a flexible dog food toppers and treats subscription deliver service.
-When you sign up for a subscription (which can include dog food toppers and/or teats), you receive 25% off your first order and 10% off all future orders.
-You can easily change or cancel your dog food subscription at any time.
+For your convenience, we offer a flexible fresh dog food toppers and treats subscription delivery service.
+When you sign up for a subscription, which can include dog food toppers and/or dog treats, you'll receive 25% off your first order and 10% off all future orders.
+You can easily change or cancel your dog food subscription at any time!

-For more information about our dog food toppers and dog treats, please e-mail firstname.lastname@example.org.
+For more information about our dog food toppers and dog treats, please-mail firstname.lastname@example.org.

 You also might be interested in these topics:

 - Reasons Dogs Won’t Eat